Create a tab and navigate

 Timed Tasks

-• Configurable repeat intervals (minutes to days)
+• Configurable intervals from minutes to days

 Check Product Prices Every 1h Active